-• (Optional) Modify the default interval in seconds as interval=<Value>.
+(Optional) Modify the default interval in seconds as interval=<Value>.
 By default, the interval is set to 90.

-In this instance <Value> is the Heart Beat Polling interval in seconds.
+In this instance, <Value> is the Heart Beat Polling interval in seconds.

-Note: If a firewall is configured, then the incoming connection to HPE ComputeSensor port must be enabled on HPE Cloud Optimizer system for HBP to work.
+Note: The incoming connection to HPE ComputeSensor port must be enabled on HPE Cloud Optimizer system for HBP to work in case a firewall is configured.

-4. Restart HPE ComputeSensor.
+Start HPE ComputeSensor.